 The longer answer is that childbirth is a marathon.
 And just like you’d want to get out for a jog or two before running 26.2 miles, you’ll want to train your body, mind, and spirit for birth.

-Whether you’re months away from TTC or you’re already pregnant, here are 8 things you can start doing today to increase your chances of having a natural childbirth.
+Whether you’ve just started playing around with a due date calculator or you’re already in your third trimester, here are 8 things you can start doing today to increase your chances of having a natural childbirth.

 1. Drink red raspberry leaf